samply/rust-test-repo-for-new-ci/README.md

 - [ ] Images triggered by push to a branch should get the branch name as tag
 - [ ] Images triggered by push of a git tag of the format `vX.Y.Z` should get the tags `X.Y.Z`, `X.Y`, `X` (if not zero) and `latest`
 - [ ] Images triggered by push of a git tag of the format `vX.Y.Z-prerelease` should get the tag `X.Y.Z-prerelease`

+Open questions:
+* Is it okay that the Docker workflow does not depend on the Rust workflow?
+It is faster if they run in parallel but there is the danger that code with failing tests is pushed to Docker Hub.
+On the other hand this should have been caught before the PR was merged.